kosivantsov/mybible-cli/README.md

 ## First run

 When run for the first time (unless `-h`, `--help`, or `--helpformat` arguments were used), it will ask to specify a path to the folder with MyBible modules.
 The modules folder can be changed at any time using the `-p`, `--path` argument.
+When run for the first time with `--gui`, a GUI filechooser will open to select the modules folder.

 ## Help messages